 Wider education and training delivery: The economic value of qualifications considers the qualifications to be delivered by Whitby Fishing School under the respective options, for which there are available forecasts.
-However, it is envisaged that the space will be used flexibly by other providers, with stakeholders such as the analysis of a dedicated Crew Transfer Vessel Training School in the Maritime Training Hub to meet demand from the offshore sector.
+However, it is envisaged that the space will be used flexibly by other providers, with stakeholders such as an interest in delivering training and courses on an ad hoc basis.
+Furthermore, has discussed the possibility of a dedicated Crew Transfer Vessel Training School in the Maritime Training Hub to meet demand from the offshore sector.
 With there being no robust method to quantify this ad hoc/uncertain demand, the value of qualifications to be delivered at the Whitby Maritime Training Hub is likely to be underreported.